libitte/Image-ColorDetector/README.md

 # NAME

-Image::ColorDetector - It's new $module
+Image::ColorDetector - return the color name of the image file as a string

 # SYNOPSIS